sailpoint-oss/golang-sdk/api_beta/docs/CertificationCampaignsAPI.md

 )

 func main() {
-	id := "2c91808571bcfcf80171c23e4b4221fc" // string | ID of the campaign the report is being run for. type_ := openapiclient.ReportType("CAMPAIGN_COMPOSITION_REPORT") // ReportType | Type of report to run.
+	id := "2c91808571bcfcf80171c23e4b4221fc" // string | The ID of the campaign for which report is being run. type_ := openapiclient.ReportType("CAMPAIGN_COMPOSITION_REPORT") // ReportType | The type of the report to run.

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)